Expiration of the Enhanced Premium Tax Credits

 Health insurance carriers determine premium rates for their plans, which are filed with and reviewed by Maine's Bureau of Insurance each year.
 The Bureau of Insurance approves or disapproves of these rate filings.
 The rates filed by health insurance carriers largely reflect health care costs.
 For individuals and families, the monthly premium cost of health insurance coverage can vary based on geographic location, age, and the number of household members who are covered by the plan.
 For CoverME.gov members, your monthly premium can vary based on household income, family size or tax filing status.

-The CoverME.gov team has been working to model and share the impact on our members if the enhanced health care tax credits expire.
-CoverME.gov has been working with members who are willing to share their story about the impacts on their households and communities if the EPTC are not extended.
-We have been sharing data and stories with policymakers, the media, and the public.
-CoverME.gov will continue to focus on our role to help Mainers who are purchasing health coverage on their own to compare plans and find one that best meets their needs and budget.
+Throughout 2025, the CoverME.gov team worked to model and share the impact on our members of EPTC expiration.
+CoverME.gov worked with members who are willing to share their story about the impacts on their households and communities if the EPTC are not extended.
+We share data and stories with policymakers, the media, and the public.
+In 2026, CoverME.gov will continue to focus on our role to help Mainers who are purchasing health coverage on their own to compare plans and find one that best meets their needs and budget.

 What can I do?

-Be sure to read the communications CoverME.gov or your insurance company sends to you over the next few months.
+Continue to read the communications CoverME.gov or your insurance company send you.